Yaoofi/Pico-Eagle/README.md

 # Pico-Eagle
-This is lib for Eagle with Raspberry Pi Pico
+This is a lib for Eagle with Raspberry Pi Pico

 ![ss](https://github.com/Yaoofi/Pico-Eagle/blob/main/ss.png)